-Ok so first of all, wearing a hijab or shayla as it’s called in Dubai.
-No you do not need to have your hair covered anywhere in Dubai unless you choose to.
-There is only one exception to this rule and this is if you visit a Mosque such as the Sheikh Zayed Grand Mosque in Abu Dhabi.
+Wearing a hijab or shayla as it’s called in Dubai is not mandatory anywhere in Dubai.
+There is only one exception to this rule and this is if you visit a Mosque in Dubai or the Sheikh Zayed Grand Mosque in Abu Dhabi

-Now to dressing modestly.
-Officially according to the rules of the country and public places you should dress modestly.
-This means shoulders covered and skirts or shorts that reach to just below the knee.
-However, there are very few places where this is enforced.
-The malls do have this dress code on signs placed at every entrance but I’ve lost count how many times I’ve seen hot pants in the malls.
+Outside of government offices.
+In reality, there are very few places where this is enforced.
+The malls do have this dress code on signs placed at every entrance but I’ve lost count how many times I’ve seen hot pants in the malls

 If you want to take some modest outfits just in case, check out some nice modest outfits here with worldwide delivery!

 Do not worry!
 You do not need a Burkini or to buy modest swimwear!
 You can wear your bikini.
 Whether it’s a public beach, a hotel beach or a private villa beach.
 Swimwear is acceptable in those areas.